+- d.
+Response to Intervention OR Pattern of Strengths and Weaknesses.

-- a.
-The student does not make sufficient progress in response to effective, evidence-based instruction and intervention for the child's age or to meet state-approved grade-level standards when provided with learning experiences and instruction appropriate for the child's age or State approved grade level standards in one or more of the following areas:
+- 1) Response to Intervention.
+The student does not make sufficient progress in response to effective, evidence-based instruction and intervention for the student's age or to meet state-approved, grade-level standards in one or more of the following areas:

 - 1) Oral expression;

 - 2) Listening comprehension;

 - 3) Written expression;

 - 4) Basic reading skills;

 - 5) Reading comprehension;

-- 6) Reading fluency
+- 6) Reading fluency;

-- 7) Mathematics calculation; or
+- 7) Mathematics calculation; and/or

 - 8) Mathematics problem solving.